 However, it’s even more critical to pump your septic tank every two to three years.
 If you don’t, you risk significant drainage problems and expensive repairs.
 Because bacteria are required for a tank to operate properly, a neglected tank will create an environment that kills the bacteria.
 This results in a build-up of sludge, which can clog the septic system and ultimately result in sewage backing up into your drain field.

 With regular septic tank maintenance and adjusting your water usage habits, you can expect your septic tank to last at least 20 years.
+Schedule a cleaning now.

 Conveniently packaged in 12 individual water-soluble packets, BioFORCE is a once a month solution to maintaining a healthier septic tank.